 Depression Counselling, Psychotherapy and Hypnotherapy

 I grew up in a family that had experienced years of fear, shell-shock (now PTSD), anxiety and bouts of depression.
-So I became acutely aware of how these psychological conditions impact other family members and the intense feelings for the people suffering from them.
+So I became acutely aware of how these psychological conditions impact other family members as well as the intense feelings for the people suffering from them.
 Of course, in post-WWII Britain, mental health issues were more the rule than the exception.
 So what we are seeing today, is not a new or unexperienced period of history; it's the same old same old but merely for different reasons.
 However, despite the periodic differences, depression is still relatively the same; it sucks!
 It is for these reasons that I've been specialising in helping treat people with Depression.
 The primary way I treat depression is with Hypnotherapy but occasionally I use various psychotherapeutic intervention therapies and meridian therapies like EFT (emotional freedom techniques).
 So, since I have been doing this work for many years now I sincerely hope, should we meet, that I can be of help to you!

 So let's look at the dynamics of depression